AndrewJBateman/angular-data-dashboard/README.md

 * Dashboards can be used to manage multiple charts that share the same data.

+* Data can also be fetched from a REST API endpoint or database service call.

 ## Status & To-Do List

-* Status: working app that displays a line chart.
+* Status: working app that displays a line chart, pie-chart and table-chart.

 * To-Do: Add other chart types, including gauges...